darrenmwong/Final-Project/README.md

 =========
 -Contact <br>
 -GPS band for 3rd party software tracking <br>
--Display of where the alert was sent on the map -Display users updating real time(like waze) -iioiosjjjjj
+-Display of where the alert was sent on the map <br>
+-Display users updating real time(like waze) <br>
+-Adding IOS and Android SDK